redhat-developer/opencompose/docs/proposals/extensions.md

 The extension file -
 - does not have to be a legal OpenCompose file.
 It can be a complete OpenCompose file, in which case nothing will be overridden and only appended to the original file.
-- include a root level `extends: <comma separated file names>` that indicates which OpenCompose file(s) this file extends.
-This means that one file can extend multiple OpenCompose file.
+- specifies a root level `type: extension` field which makes it an extension file, which means this file is not expected to have legal OpenCompose syntax and mandatory fields can be missing.
+The validation will be carried out once the file is merged with the other files.
 - _everything_ mentioned in the extension file takes precedence over the file it is extending, whenever a conflicting field appears.
 - is passed normally like any other OpenCompose file besides the normal file with the `-f` directive, e.g. `opencompose -f original.yml,extension.yml convert`